10 Reasons For Menopause Weight Gain

 Menopause Weight Gain and Adrenal Glands

 Your adrenals are also responsible for some sex hormone production in menopause.
-If cortisol is high, which it can he higher in menopause and post menopause, your body “holds on” to fat.
+If cortisol is high, which it can he higher in menopause and post menopause, your body may store fat.

 This is because of the mechanism of “survival mode.”

 Estrogen also increases vagal nerve action, and reduces sympathetic nervous system action.
-This means that as we lose estrogen, our nervous system can increase in the fight, fight, fawn or freeze response.
+This means that as we lose estrogen, our nervous system can increase in the stress response.

 Blood sugar and insulin levels